Olivette Otele

-Olivette Otele FRHistS FLSW (born 1970) is an historian and distinguished research professor at SOAS in London.
-She was previously Professor of the History of Slavery at Bristol University.
-She is Vice-President of the Royal Historical Society, and Chair of Bristol's Race Equality Commission.
+Olivette Otele FRHistS FLSW (born 1970) is a historian and distinguished research professor at SOAS University of London.
+She was previously professor of the history of slavery at Bristol University.
+She was vice-president of the Royal Historical Society, and chair of Bristol's Race Equality Commission.
 She is an expert on the links between history, memory, and geopolitics in relation to French and British colonial pasts.
-She is the first Black woman to be appointed to a professorial chair in History in the United Kingdom.
+Otele is the first Black woman to be appointed to a professorial chair in History in the United Kingdom.